 7. Taipei Public Library Beitou Branch

 Taipei Public Library Beitou Branch is a modern library built in 2006 inside Beitou Park area which is also popular because of Beitou Hot Spring.
-It’s really eco-friendly being enrgy and water efficient.
-It’s opened everyday from 8 30 am until 9 pm.
-And Sunday and monday from 9 am to 5pm.
-It will be closed the first Thursday of the month and National Holidays.
+It’s really eco-friendly being energy and water-efficient.
+It’s open everyday from 8 30 am until 9 pm.
+And Sunday and Monday from 9 am to 5 pm.
+It will be closed the first Thursday of the month and on National Holidays.

 How to get to Taipei Public Library Beitou Branch

-To get to Taipei Public Library Beitou Branch you can go until Xinbeitou Metro Station which is located in Beitou District and walk around 5 minutes to reach the Library.
+To get to Taipei Public Library Beitou Branch you can go to Xinbeitou Metro Station which is located in Beitou District and walk around 5 minutes to reach the Library.

 8. 228 Peace Park Taipei